theosth/PubMed_MLP-INLPT-WS2023/management/docs/DOCUMENTATION.md

 The rating can also help the user to refine the query, so that documents are returned with higher confidence.

-OpenSearch searches for the best matches for a query by employing cosine similarity.
+OpenSearch searches for the best matches for a query text by employing cosine similarity.
 Therefore, cosine similarity seems like a suitable metric to determine similarity.
-Hence, we use to determine the *similarity* or *confidence* of the retrieved abstracts to the query.
+Hence, we use to determine the *similarity* or *confidence* of the retrieved abstracts to the query text.

 Empirically we determined the value range of the computed abstract-to-query similarity to be $I = [0.8; 1.0]$.
 For perfect